Swizz Beatz: Personal life

-Dean is Muslim.
-He and singer Mashonda Tifrere began dating in 1998.
+Dean and singer Mashonda Tifrere began dating in 1998.
 Their first pregnancy ended in a stillbirth in 2000.
-In 2000, Dean's son, Nasir Dior, who is a model and a musician known as Note Marcato, with Nichole Levy was born.
+Dean's first son, Prince Nasir Dior (born 2000), is a model and rapper—who performs under the name Note Marcato—and was conceived from a previous relationship with Nicole Levy.
 Dean and Tifrere married in 2004.
 In December 2006, their son, Kasseem Dean Jr. was born.
 Dean also has a daughter Nicole, born in May 2008, with UK-based singer Jahna Sabastian, whom he met in 2007.
 Dean found out about his daughter a year after her birth.
 In 2008, Dean and Tifrere announced their break-up.
-According to Dean, they had been separated nine or 10 months by June 2008.
+According to Dean, they had been separated 9 or 10 months by June 2008.
 Their divorce was finalized in May 2010, citing irreconcilable differences.

-During this time, Dean dated Alicia Keys, whom he has known since they were teens.
-They announced they were engaged and expecting their first child in May 2010.
-At the time of the 2010 FIFA World Cup, the couple took part of a union and had their unborn child blessed in a Zulu ceremony, which took place in the Illovo suburb of Johannesburg, South Africa.
-They married on July 31, 2010 in a private ceremony near the Mediterranean Sea.
-Keys gave birth to their first son, Egypt Daoud Dean, in October 2010.
-Their second son, Genesis Ali Dean, was born in December 2014.
+During this time, he dated singer Alicia Keys, whom he has known since they were teenagers.
+They married on July 31, 2010, and have two sons together, born in 2010 and 2014.
 Dean contributed to Tifrere's 2018 book on co-parenting with him and Keys.